 - Educate yourself on the importance of natural resources

 - Plant trees and gardens

 - Make sustainable choices

 These changes may seem simple but they are all great examples of reducing our carbon footprint for our current generation and future generations.

 National Trust of Australia (Queensland) is an environmental charity; working proactively across 16 conservation programs and two research projects for wildlife conservation.

 National Trust of Australia (Queensland) actively advocates for environmental conservation and the protection of environmental heritage to all levels of government as well as private and community organisations.

-Founded 30 years ago, the Currumbin Wildlife Hospital is located on the grounds of Currumbin Wildlife Sanctuary where visitors can view our vets at work.
-The Hospital has grown to be one of the busiest wildlife hospitals in the world, admitting over 11,500 animals including 500 Koalas – a service that is provided free of charge to the community.
+Founded over 30 years ago, the Currumbin Wildlife Hospital is located on the grounds of Currumbin Wildlife Sanctuary where visitors can view our vets at work.
+The Hospital has grown to be one of the busiest wildlife hospitals in the world, admitting over 12,000 animals including more than 600 Koalas – a service that is provided free of charge to the community.

 The Currumbin Wildlife Hospital is supported by a dedicated foundation that helps raise funds to support the operational costs of running such a busy wildlife hospital.